foxr1/routetouni/README.md

 Along with individual pages showing information there is a trained bot that will answer any questions a user would have.
 The Societies, Accommodation , Pubs & Clubs, Revision and Health pages display information on flipcards.
-The Chat redirects to the chatrooms and the Campus redirects
+The Chat redirects to the chatrooms and the Campus redirects to a map of Newcastle with points of interest marked.
 A user can create an account and join a chatroom in which they will be randomly assigned with other first year students, a maximum of 10 people can join each chatroom.
 If a student is a peer mentor he/she is able to join different a chatroom.